harness/developer-hub/docs/continuous-integration/shared/subscription-overview.md

-You can quickly and securely manage your Harness CI subscriptions and licenses directly through your [Harness account](https://app.harness.io) at any time.
+You can quickly and securely manage your Harness CI subscription directly through your [Harness account](https://app.harness.io) at any time, including:

-You can:
+* Upgrading your plan
-* Manage billing details and request invoices.
+* Managing payment details and billing admins
-* View license usage.
+* Viewing license usage data
-* Change the number of licenses.
+* Viewing build credit usage data

 :::info